Updated: Mar 28

 Heat oven to 400ºF.

-First prepare the pastry by adding the butter, sugar, and water in a medium-sized saucepan over medium heat, until it comes to a rolling boil.
+To prepare the pastry, start by adding the butter, sugar, and water in a medium-sized saucepan over medium heat until it comes to a rolling boil.

-Remove from heat and add the egg, one at a time.
-Beat well, until well incorporated, before adding the next egg.
+Remove from heat and add the eggs, one at a time.
+Beat well, until well incorporated, before adding in the next egg.

-Place in a piping bag or spoon onto a baking tray lined with a silicone sheet or parchment paper.
-Form into small puffs, about 3-inches apart.
+Place the mixture into a piping bag and pipe, or simply spoon, the mixture onto a baking tray lined with a silicone sheet or parchment paper.
+Start by forming a base - about a 3-inch round disc, then creating a wall upward, creating a cone-like shape.
 When forming, make sure there is a small hole in the center for the upper part of the pastry - you can make one using the back of a teaspoon.

 Bake for 30 minutes.
-Turn off oven, and leave in the oven for 10 minutes before placing on a cooling rack.
+Then, turn off the oven, and leave the tray in there for an additional 10 minutes before removing it.
+Allow cooling before placing the pastries on top of a cooling wire rack.

 While the cream puffs are baking, make the filling.

-Place the egg yolks, sugar, potato starch, salt, and vanilla into a pot and whisk together.
+Place the egg yolks, sugar, starch, salt, and vanilla into a pot and whisk together until blended.

-Finish the pastry by dusting with powdered sugar and topping with a cherry, or the cranberry jam.
+Finish the pastry by dusting with powdered sugar and topping with a cherry, or cranberry jam.